Secrets For Smooth Travel As You Get Older

 Language Barrier

 If traveling to a different country be prepared if there will be a language barrier.
-Most places have a person that speaks some english but it is not a requirement.
+Most places have a person that speaks some English but it is not a requirement.
 So your phone can translate for you, a small book of translations may help or learning some of the language before you travel is helpful.
+Locals are always very appreciative I’ve found if you at least learn a few pleasantries in their native language and use them!

 We have always had a love of travel and passed this love on to our now adult kiddos.
 Traveling to new locations can truly be life altering and such a positive addition to the quality of your everyday experiences!
 It is just a matter of being a little more prepared, doing a little more research and being in tune with your own personal likes and dislikes.
 So get out there…and I would love to hear about your adventures and experiences!!